muratkaraoglan/roulette-game/README.md

 ## ⚙️ Future Improvements:

-1. A smart system will be developed to automatically optimize the stacks (tokens) in the betting area.
+1.**Automated Stack Management**: A smart system will be developed to automatically optimize the stacks (tokens) in the betting area.

-How will  work?
+-How will  work?

-Automatic Consolidation: 10 coins of the same value will be automatically converted to the next higher value coin Example Scenario:
+Automatic Consolidation: 10 chip of the same value will be automatically converted to the next higher value coin Example Scenario:

-10x1 tokens → 1x10 token
+10x1 chips → 1x10 chip
-10x5 tokens → 1x50 token
+10x5 chips → 1x50 chip

 Smart Optimization: The system will automatically select the most efficient combination of coins